maizeatlas/spears/README.md

 # Overview
 Here we introduce SPEARS, a pipeline for simulation-based performance appraisal of ancestral haplotype inference.
 SPEARS determines the reliablability of inferred ancestral haplotype maps.
 It can be used to assess the performance of a new method or tool and to examine expectations for conceived or existing popultion designs.

 Simulations are used to generate genome-wide haplotype maps for many individuals.
-This truth data is retained but also modified (in the pipeline) to mimic sparse genotype data that enters the standard multi-step process of imputation and haplotype infernece.
+This truth data is retained but also modified (in the pipeline) to mimic sparse genotype data that enters the standard multi-step process of imputation and haplotype reconstruction.
 Comparing the expected data to the inferred data allows the results to be benchmarked.

-We developed SPEARS to allow for start-to-finish analysis of a given population through simulation with SAEGUS, imputation with MACH, and ancestral haplotype reconstruction with RABBIT.
-Performance appraisal is based on four metrics of accuracy: ancestral inference, genotype inference, haplotype phasing and chromosomal crossovers.
+We developed SPEARS to allow for start-to-finish analysis of a given population through simulation with SAEGUS, imputation with MaCH, and ancestral haplotype reconstruction with RABBIT.
+Performance appraisal is based on four metrics of accuracy: ancestral assignment accuracy, genotype assignment accuracy, switch-error rate (haplotype phasing) and the correlation in crossover counts.

 ## Description and user requirements for each script

-We have provided parent data (founder_key.txt) that can be used for running through each script.
+We have provided parent data (founder_key.txt) that can be used for running through the pipeline.
 These scripts need to be run in order.

 1. **1_SAEGUS.py**